Gözde Zay

-She took place in FHM Australia June 2010 with the world stars Jennifer Love Hewitt and Bradley Cooper.
-FHM Aussie mentioned her GOZDE ZAY in 4 page "Young Turk - gorgeous, exotic and principled, Turkish model Gozde Zay is a cause for righteous celebration" story with 4 photos, 2 are full page Same year she took her place in the hottest models around the world chosen by FHM Aussie readers.
+She took part in FHM Australia in June 2010 with stars Jennifer Love Hewitt and Bradley Cooper.
+FHM Aussie mentioned her GOZDE ZAY in the four-page "Young Turk - gorgeous, exotic and principled, Turkish model Gozde Zay is a cause for righteous celebration" story with four photos, two are full-page.
+Same year she took her place in the hottest models around the world chosen by FHM Aussie readers.
 The whole list: